-Eliminating the consumption of sugar is an issue you hear me talk about a lot around here for a couple of important reasons.
+Eliminating sugar from the diet is an issue you hear me talk about a lot around here for a couple of important reasons.
 First of all, I get new visitors who have never been here before on a daily basis, and thus it is often a new concept for them.
-Since it is one of the cornerstones of my approach to optimizing health and well-being I must present it frequently to newcomers.
+Since it is one of the cornerstones of my approach to optimizing health and well-being, I must present it frequently to newcomers.

 Getting sugar out of the diet takes a great deal of reprogramming of the mind and breaking free from brainwashing and conditioning that we have grown up with over a lifetime.
 That reprogramming is accomplished in large part by having repeated exposure to the new idea.

 The reason I place so much emphasis on the removal of sugar from the diet is simple.
 Most people are not aware of how this one sole step can make such a significant impact on their physical, mental, and spiritual health.
 In my own life, this is the single most powerful change I ever made and was a major turning point.
 It enabled me to overcome decades of disabling anxiety attacks, depression, drug and alcohol addiction, blood sugar instability, compulsive overeating, and much more.

-With health care costs through the roof and many people struggling financially, this is an extremely effective method of self-care that costs you absolutely nothing and requires no visits to the doctor.
+With health care costs through the roof and many people struggling financially, this is an extremely powerful method of self-care that costs you absolutely nothing and requires no visits to the doctor.
 There is nothing more empowering.

-Although breaking the sugar habit offers both short and long-term benefits and some of the benefits may go unnoticed, you can usually see immediate improvements in areas like improved mood, decreased levels of anxiety, tension and stress, clearer thinking, a boost in the immune system, and extinguishing of cravings for sugar and carbs.
+Although breaking the sugar habit offers both short and long-term benefits and some of the benefits may go unnoticed, we can usually see immediate improvements in areas like improved mood, less anxiety, tension and stress, clearer thinking, a boost in the immune system, and extinguishing of cravings for sugar and carbs.